At last, you are about to put all you’ve learned into practice.

 For example, does your cover include an incident in which a client is injured when performing part of your exercise program for them, perhaps because you pushed them too hard?

-Or if you are a freelancing personal trainer who visits clients in their homes, are you covered?
+Or are you covered if you are a freelancing personal trainer who visits clients in their homes?